-In my experience this shows up most frequently in the way they conduct the financial affairs in the business.
+In my experience, this shows up most frequently in the way they conduct the financial affairs of the business.
 Now, I’m a marketing guy, remember that, so don’t get me wrong, I’m not simply referring to crisp financial forecasting and reporting.
 You can and probably should hire that stuff done.

 I’m talking about something more basic than that, something more closely related to marketing.

 - Uneasiness with money shows up in underpricing your products and services

 - Uneasiness with money shows up in failing to talk about payment expectations with customers

 - Uneasiness with money shows up in uncollectable accounts receivables